dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

     ...
 {% endhighlight %}

-We’ll write an iterator for this type.
+We'll write an iterator for this type.
 It will need to hold the handle to the event log, the buffer to store events, a flag that indicates that the iteration has finished, the number of bytes remaining in the current buffer, a pointer to the current record and the auto-incremented logical record ID.
 The latter will have to start at some number, ie. the oldest record ID.

 {% highlight java %}
 public static class EventLogIterator